What are the eligibility requirements for entering the pageant?

 No, you do not have to spend a million bucks to look like a million bucks!
 It is more important to select outfits that make you feel confident, that best suit your body type and personality.
 Each year the personal choice of gowns spans from simple to elaborate.
-Many young ladies choose to use homecoming/prom gowns, or swimsuit/active wear outfit and interview outfits that they already own, while others choose to purchase new outfits; some from pageant sponsors.
+Many young ladies choose to use homecoming/prom gowns, or swimsuit/fitness wear outfit and interview outfits that they already own, while others choose to purchase new outfits; some from pageant sponsors.
 It is never the clothes the judges are scoring; it’s the young woman wearing it.
 Information from our pageant wardrobe sponsor are provided for your information and benefit only and contestants are not required to utilize them.

 What is the judging criteria for the pageant?

 Interview: (1/3 of overall preliminary score) You will appear before the panel of judges in a private setting for a brief interview.
 The judges will use this opportunity to consider your personality and overall presence.
 This is your chance to impress each judge with your opinions, ability to communicate, and overall sense of self.
 They will not be looking for rehearsed answers.
 They will have an Interview Form that you previously completed to use as a reference, but questions may be asked on any topic.